spinnaker/spinnaker.github.io/guides/user/canary/config/index.md

    This is the name by which you can select it when configuring the specific metric.

-1. In the __Template__ field, enter an expression identifying the filter template resource.
+1. In the __Template__ field, enter an expression using the [FreeMarker](https://freemarker.apache.org/) template language.

+   See the interpolation syntax [here](https://freemarker.apache.org/docs/dgui_quickstart_template.html).

-   This expression is resolved to the filter template resource using __Extended Params__ in any [canary stage](/guides/user/canary/stage/#define-the-canary-stage) that uses this configuration.
+   The expression is expanded using the variable bindings specified via the __Extended Params__ in any [canary stage](/guides/user/canary/stage/#define-the-canary-stage) that uses this configuration.

+   These variable bindings are also implicitly available: `project`, `resourceType`, `scope`, `location`

 ## Edit a configuration